renovate-bot/ghiscoding-_-native-copyfiles/README.md

 ## native-copyfiles

-Copy files easily via JavaScript or the CLI, it uses [tinyglobby](https://www.npmjs.com/package/tinyglobby) internally for glob patterns and [yargs](https://www.npmjs.com/package/yargs) for the CLI.
+Copy files easily via JavaScript or the CLI, it uses [tinyglobby](https://www.npmjs.com/package/tinyglobby) internally for glob patterns and [cli-nano](https://www.npmjs.com/package/cli-nano) for the CLI.

-The library is very similar from the outside to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, however its internal is quite different, it uses more native NodeJS code and less dependencies (3 instead of 7).
-The package options are the same (except for `--soft` which is not implemented), some new options were also added in this project here (see below).
+The library is very similar to the [copyfiles](https://www.npmjs.com/package/copyfiles) package, at least from the outside, however its internal is quite different, it uses more native NodeJS code and a lot less dependencies (3 instead of 7).
+The options are nearly the same (except for `--soft` which is not implemented), new options were also added in this project here (mainly the rename feature, see below).

-> Note: there is 1 noticeable difference with `copyfiles`, any options must be provided as a suffix after the source/target directories command (the original project had them as prefix).<br>
+> Note: there is 1 noticeable difference with `copyfiles`, any options must be provided as a suffix after the source/target directories command (the original `copyfiles` project has them as prefix).<br>
 > This mean calling: `copyfiles source target [options]` instead of `copyfiles [options] source target`

 ### Install